-Upon receipt of a Formal Complaint, in person, by telephone, in writing, or by email, the College will provide reasonable and appropriate supportive measures designed to eliminate any existing hostile environment and protect the Parties involved.
-The College will make reasonable efforts to communicate with the Parties to ensure that all safety, emotional, and physical well-being concerns are addressed.
+Upon receipt of a Formal Complaint, in person, by telephone, in writing, or by e-mail, the College will provide reasonable and appropriate supportive measures designed to eliminate any existing hostile environment and protect the Parties involved.

-Supportive Measures are non-disciplinary, non-disciplinary services offered as appropriate, as reasonably available, and without fee or charge to both the Complainant or Respondent before or after the filing of a Formal Complaint or where no Formal Complaint has been filed.
-These Supportive Measures are designed to restore or preserve equal access to the College's Educational Program or Activity without unreasonably burdening the Complainant and Respondent, including measures designed to protect the safety of all Parties or the College's educational environment, or deter sexual harassment.
+Supportive Measures are non-disciplinary services offered as appropriate, as reasonably available, and without fee or charge to both the Complainant or Respondent before or after the filing of a Formal Complaint or where no Formal Complaint has been filed.
+These Supportive Measures are designed to restore or preserve equal access to the College's Education Program or Activity without unreasonably burdening the Complainant and Respondent, including measures designed to protect the safety of all Parties or the College's educational environment, or deter sexual harassment.
 The College offers to support students through access to the following services:

-- 1) Supportive Measures may be imposed regardless of whether formal disciplinary action is sought by the Complainant or the College, and irrespective of whether a crime is reported to Campus Police or local law enforcement. - 2) A Complainant or Respondent may request a "No-Contact Order" or other protection.
-The College may choose to impose Supportive Measures at its discretion to ensure the safety of all Parties, the broader College community, and/or the integrity of the process.
+- 1) Supportive Measures may be provided or implemented regardless of whether formal disciplinary action is sought by the Complainant or the College, and irrespective of whether a crime is reported to Campus Police or local law enforcement. - 2) A Complainant or Respondent may request a "No-Contact Order" or other protection.
+The College may choose to impose Supportive Measures at its discretion to promote the safety of all Parties, the broader College community, and/or the integrity of the process.

-- 3) The College will maintain the privacy of any supportive measures provided under this Policy to the practicable and promptly address any violation of the supportive measures.
+- 3) The College will maintain the privacy of any supportive measures provided under this Policy to the extent practicable and will promptly address any violation of the supportive measures.
 All individuals are encouraged to report concerns about the failure of another individual to abide by any restrictions imposed by a supportive measure.
-The College would take immediate and responsive action to enforce a previously implemented restriction if such limits were violated. - 4) Supportive Measures will be implemented at the discretion of the College.
-Supportive measures may include but are not limited to, the following list below, regardless of whether the Respondent is a student or an employee.
+The College would take immediate and responsive action (through, by way of example but not limitation, the College's student conduct process or Human Resources as deemed appropriate) to enforce a previously implemented restriction if such limits were violated. - 4) Supportive Measures will be implemented at the discretion of the College.
+Supportive measures may include, but are not limited to, examples in the list below, regardless of whether the Respondent is a student or an employee.
 Supportive measures may continue after a case is resolved if it is in the best interest of the Complainant, Respondent, or the campus community.